ikaru5/hathor-operation/README.md

 - [ ] better logging and output to console and logs
 - [ ] maybe some more macros
 - [ ] a beautiful way to pass parameters - maybe there is none
-- [ ] inheritance support - not sure if its a good idea, since you dont want to mix up operation flow
 - [ ] ... even more possibilities

 ## Contributing